loukesio/ltc_palettes/README.md

 ## Contributions
-Loukas Theodosiou (theoodosiou@evolbio.mpg.de) and Kristian Ulrich have contributed in the developement of this package.
-We have draw inspiration from the following packages 1. https://github.com/jakelawlor/PNWColors and 2. https://github.com/karthik/wesanderson.
-A huge thank you to the developers of these wonderful packages
+Loukas Theodosiou (theoodosiou@evolbio.mpg.de) and Kristian Ulrich have contributed to the development of this package.
+We have drawn inspiration from the following packages 1. https://github.com/jakelawlor/PNWColors and 2. https://github.com/karthik/wesanderson.
+A huge thank you to the developers of these beautiful packages.